personal growth and travel blog on my canvas homepage banner image

 READ MORE

-Your Guide to Finding Isolated Hotels in Madikeri, Coorg [2024]
+Your Guide to Finding Isolated Hotels in Madikeri, Coorg [2026]

 hotels in madikeri coorg

 We all have been stuck inside homes for about six months now.
 Though usually, I am planning a birthday trip around this time of the year, as September approached I got anxious that I might want to go somewhere.
-But would I be able to step out of Bengaluru or even my house?
+Would I be able to step out of Bengaluru or even my house?

 Then I remembered the article I had written on traveling in the Pandemic.
 For those who have read the guide know that I only suggested traveling by car to an isolated homestay or a guesthouse near the woods.
-Thus you can change your view, hike around, be in nature, and even work with the lush forest swaying in front of you.
+Thus you can change your view, hike around, be in nature, and work with the lush forest swaying in front of you.

 Remembering my idea, I decided to travel in Karnataka and started searching for isolated hotels in the state.
 But as I pored over hundreds of hotels and guesthouses over various websites, I decided to dedicate an entire guide to isolated hotels in Madikeri, Coorg as most of the properties I liked were from this area.

-Please note: Though I wrote this guide in September 2020, these are still some of my most preferred home stays and hotels in Coorg.
-Updated 2023.
-Updated again 2024.
-The problem is that most places have increased their prices exponentially.
+Update 2026: Though I wrote this guide in September 2020, these are still some of my most preferred home stays and hotels in Coorg.
+The only problem is that most places have increased their prices exponentially.
 Everyone around Bangalore tells me this is the supply-demand model.
 I say, people are making as much money as they can.
 They don’t necessarily have to.
-Please do consider your budget while browsing through the guesthouse.
+Please do consider your budget while browsing through the guesthouses.

 READ MORE